skagedal/skagedal.github.io/_posts/2017-12-30-decimal-decoding.markdown

 // __NSCFNumber - 3.133
 ```

-This being a typical Objective-C API, we're not specifying what types we expect; the framework parses into types it sees fitting, and it this case we get a private subclass of `NSNumber` called `__NSCFNumber`.
-Exactly how that stores the number, we are not told.
-Do we always get this type for numbers?
+This being a typical Objective-C API, we're not specifying what types we expect; the framework parses into types it sees fitting, and in this case we get a private subclass of `NSNumber` called `__NSCFNumber`.
+Exactly how that type stores the number, we are not told.
+So, do we always get this type for numbers?
 No:

 ```swift
 printInfo(parseJsonArray("[1.23456789123456789]"))